publisha/publisha.github.io/_papers/footnotes.md

 **Author:** Chris Jennings

-I start with a quote from Robert Bringhurst in his*The Elements of Typographic Style*:
+I start with a quote from Robert Bringhurst in his *The Elements of Typographic Style*:

-> “...the academic habit of relegating notes to the foot of the page or the end of the book is a mirror of Victorian social and domestic practice, in which the kitchen was kept out of sight and the servants were kept below stairs.
-If the notes are permitted to move around in the margins – as they were in Renaissance books – they can be present where needed and at the same time enrich the life of the page.”
+> “_...the academic habit of relegating notes to the foot of the page or the end of the book is a mirror of Victorian social and domestic practice, in which the kitchen was kept out of sight and the servants were kept below stairs.
+If the notes are permitted to move around in the margins – as they were in Renaissance books – they can be present where needed and at the same time enrich the life of the page._”

 [![The Geneva Bible from 1568 (Bishops' Bible)](/images/footnotes/image1.png)](/images/footnotes/image1.png)